 - Bus Error Reporting

-- Core monitors the AHB Lite bus and reports to erroneous transfers and error type to registers accessible via SPI and via an APB interface.
+- Core monitors the AHB Lite bus and reports erroneous transfers and error type to registers accessible via SPI and via an APB interface.

 - Verilog RTL source code or targeted FPGA netlist